• Skip to primary navigation

 If you like almonds, you will LOVE this addictive Swedish pastry.

 Almond paste in the filling and caramelized almond slices on top.
-So yep, undeniable almond flavor in every single bite.
+So yep, undeniable almond flavor in every single bite of this Swedish almond tart.

 Don’t think it’s overly sweet, though.
 Nope.
 It’s just perfect for that cup of coffee or tea that you would be serving.